Get Pre-Approved For Your Car Loan Apply Now

 Freight/destination and PDI (pre-delivery inspection) charges

 The most common dealer fees that have traditionally not been included in the MSRP are freight/destination and PDI (pre-delivery inspection) charges.
-The freight charge covers the cost of transporting a vehicle to the dealer from where it’s built.
+The freight charge (sometimes called the destination fee) covers the cost of transporting the vehicle from the factory to the dealer.
 It is set by the manufacturer so that every consumer pays the same amount, no matter how far their dealership is from the factory.
+In short, freight and PDI fees are not part of the MSRP – they are listed separately and added on top of the vehicle’s sticker price.

 When you sit down with the salesperson to discuss the price you’ll pay for your new car or truck, you may see line items on the invoice for PDI and/or “admin.”
-PDI stands for pre-delivery inspection, the standard terminology for preparing the car for delivery to you, and can involve washing the vehicle or removing protective plastic from the seats and wheels.
+PDI stands for pre-delivery inspection – the standard term for preparing the car for delivery to you – and it can involve tasks like mechanically inspecting the car, removing protective plastic, and washing the vehicle so it’s showroom-ready.

 You should ask the salesperson what is covered by the PDI fee.
-If you feel like they’re overcharging, ask the dealer if they’ll give you a discount or remove the charge from the invoice altogether.
+If you feel like they’re overcharging for PDI, ask if they’ll reduce the fee or remove it from the invoice altogether.

 Dealer administration or documentation fees

-The dealer will probably also add an administration or documentation fee for registering the ownership in your name and putting licence plates on the car.
-These are legitimate charges, but make sure the dealer isn’t overcharging you.
-Just make sure they’re up front with you about these fees and that they don’t try to quietly add them after you’ve negotiated what you thought was the final price.
+The dealer will probably also add an administration or documentation fee for handling the paperwork, such as registering the ownership in your name and putting licence plates on the car.
+These are legitimate charges, but make sure the dealer isn’t overcharging you for them.
+The key is that they should be up front with you about all fees – you don’t want them trying to quietly add these after you’ve negotiated what you thought was the final price.

 Check the car manufacturer’s website for provincial MSRP and included charges

 Some – but not all – Canadian provinces and territories require automakers to include the freight/destination charge when they advertise an MSRP.
-You can see which fees are included by visiting the manufacturer’s website and selecting your province/territory of residence.
-Some manufacturers also limit how much its dealers can charge for administration and/or documentation fees.
+(This is often referred to as all-in pricing.)
+You can see exactly which fees are included by visiting the manufacturer’s website and selecting your province/territory of residence.
+Some manufacturers also cap how much their dealers can charge for administration and/or documentation fees, to prevent gouging.

 How does Canada Drives simplify the car buying process?